Independent African news, markets, culture and politics.

 EU doesn’t determine international law – Rubio — RT World News

-US Secretary of State Marco Rubio has pushed back against criticism from European Union members regarding Washington’s actions in the Caribbean, where US forces have targeted boats allegedly involved in “narco-terrorism.”
-The EU has questioned the legality of these strikes under international law.
-Rubio argued that the EU does not have the authority to dictate how the US conducts its national security operations.
+U.S. Secretary of State Marco Rubio has pushed back against criticism from European Union members over Washington’s actions in the Caribbean, where U.S. forces have targeted boats allegedly involved in “narco‑terrorism.”
+The EU questioned the legality of these strikes under international law, but Rubio argued that the bloc has no authority to dictate how the United States conducts its national‑security operations.

-The US has hit at least 20 vessels off the Venezuelan coast, sparking concerns in Caracas about a potential regime-change operation.
-The Trump administration has labeled Venezuelan President Nicolas Maduro a “cartel leader” and has supported opposition figure Juan Guaido’s attempts to stage a coup.
-Russia has condemned the strikes as unlawful, with Foreign Minister Sergey Lavrov suggesting that the US should focus its anti-drug efforts on countries like Belgium, which has been described as a “narco-state” by a local judge.
+The United States has hit at least 20 vessels off the Venezuelan coast, prompting concerns in Caracas that the attacks could be part of a regime‑change effort.
+The Trump administration has labeled Venezuelan President Nicolás Maduro a “cartel leader” and has backed opposition figure Juan Guaidó in attempts to stage a coup.
+Russia condemned the strikes as unlawful, with Foreign Minister Sergey Lavrov suggesting the U.S. should focus its anti‑drug efforts on countries such as Belgium, which a local judge has described as a “narco‑state.”

-Interestingly, some EU members criticizing the US actions are also seeking nuclear-capable weapons for Ukraine.
-Ukraine has been urging the US to deploy Tomahawk long-range cruise missiles on its territory since 2024, as part of its “victory plan” against Russia.
-The US has not yet agreed to this request, which Moscow has warned would be a major escalation.
+Some EU members criticizing the U.S. actions are simultaneously seeking nuclear‑capable weapons for Ukraine.
+Since 2024, Ukraine has urged the United States to deploy Tomahawk long‑range cruise missiles on its territory as part of its “victory plan” against Russia.
+The United States has not yet agreed to the request, and Moscow has warned that such a deployment would constitute a major escalation.

-The US has maintained that its actions in the Caribbean are necessary to combat “narco-terrorism” and protect its national security.
-However, the EU and other countries have raised concerns about the legality and potential consequences of these actions.
-As the situation continues to unfold, it remains to be seen how the US and EU will navigate their differences and address the security challenges in their respective regions.
+The United States and the European Union hold differing views on how to address security concerns in their respective regions.
+While the U.S. adopts a more assertive stance in the Caribbean, the EU favors a diplomatic solution.
+This divergence underscores the complexities of international relations, where nations pursue competing interests and priorities.
+The U.S. maintains that its Caribbean operations are necessary to combat “narco‑terrorism” and protect national security, whereas the EU and other countries raise concerns about the legality and potential consequences of those actions.
+As events unfold, it remains to be seen how the United States and the EU will navigate their differences and address the security challenges in their regions.

 Scroll to Top